davidkiplangat/HACKERTHON_2024_JUBILEE_TEAM/README.md

 # **HACKERTHON 2024 - JUBILEE TEAM**

-Welcome to the **JubiAI** repository!
+Welcome to the **AskJubiAI** repository!
 This repository contains all the working files and resources used for the **Microsoft Hackerthon 2024** project by the Jubilee Team.

 ---

 ## **Project Overview**
-**JubiAI** is an innovative solution developed during the **Microsoft Hackerthon 2024**.
-This project focuses on [insert brief description of your project’s purpose, e.g., AI-powered insurance claim processing or customer service automation].
+**AskJubiAI** is an intelligent insurance advisory innovative solution developed during the **Microsoft Hackerthon 2024**.
 The following are the components that make up the JubiAI solution.

 ---